 Availability (by office location):

 - Online (WA residence only) – Monday, Tuesday, Wednesday, Thursday and Friday

-Fees: I offer a Risk-Free Initial Session for Individuals, Couples, Adolescents and Groups looking to pursue counseling with me.
+Fees: I offer a Risk-Free Initial Session for Individuals, Adolescents and Groups looking to pursue counseling with me.
 For new patients without insurance, your initial appointment is a risk free initial session which means that you will not be billed for the session unless you decide to continue.